Judy La Pietra & Rabbi Judith Schindler

 We also take action by means of research.
 The Listening Project is a two-year community-based participatory research initiative designed to learn from six decades of social justice organizing in the Queen City.
 To share your input and/or experiences with social justice and community organizing in Charlotte, email Lau Ciceron at firstname.lastname@example.org.

-The Stan Greenspon Center for Peace and Social Justice Exists to Promote Bridges of Multicultural Understanding and Collaboration
+The Stan Greenspon Holocaust and Social Justice Education Center Exists to Promote Bridges of Multicultural Understanding and Collaboration

 In 2013, in response to an increasing demand for Holocaust education in Charlotte an initiative was conceived to explore the creation of a Holocaust and multicultural teacher education center.